galElmalah/builder-factory/README.md

 ### Basic usage

-All properties will be prefixed with the a `with` key word.
+All properties will be prefixed with a `with` and `omit` key words.
+`with` methods acts as setters and accepts a value that matches the schema type.
+`omit` methods delete the property from the current builder instance.

 ```typescript
 import { builderFactory } from 'builder-factory-creator';